Try a free sandbox space

 Sandboxes are for testing; they’re suitable for information and applications that require no confidentiality, integrity, or availability.
 (Don’t put production applications or production data in sandboxes; that’s not what they’re for.)

 - Resource usage is capped at 1 GB of memory total, for all the applications in your space combined.

 - Sandboxes do not have an “org manager” role available.
 (You can control access and permissions for your own sandbox space.)
-If you want to manage an org of prototyping spaces for people at your agency, consider purchasing prototyping-tier access.
+If you want to manage an org of prototyping spaces for people at your agency, consider purchasing a prototyping package.